sandstreamdev/std/README.md

 ##### decode

-Decodes the given Base64URL back into string.
+Decodes the given Base64URL back into a string.

 ###### Type signature